 Think about it.
 DevOps is structured around multiple development phases.
 The actions within each of these phases are largely automated, and the different phases are linked together with the end goal of moving code from submission to deployment as smoothly, seamlessly, and touch-free as possible.

-Within mainframe DevOps, you will need to use tools to:
+As part of mainframe DevOps, you will need tools that allow you to:

-- Automate each of the various actions taken within each phase.
+- Automate each of the different actions performed at each stage.

-- Communicate those actions—and their results—to relevant team members.
+- Communicate these actions and their results to team members.

-- And establish connections between each of the different phases, so the code can move from one to the next.
+- Establish connections between each of the stages so that the code can move from one stage to the next.

-However, as important as these technical considerations are when selecting the right tools for your mainframe DevOps capability, they are only the tip of the iceberg.
+However, as important as these technical considerations are when selecting the right mainframe DevOps tools capability, they are only the tip of the iceberg.

-You must also consider a few “soft” requirements that play just as big a role in determining whether a tool will be a good fit for your environment.
+You must also consider a few “soft” requirements that play just as big a role in determining whether a mainframe automation tool will be a good fit for your environment.